Conditions InDepth: Leukemia

 Leukemia is cancer of the white blood cells and the cells from which they develop.
 The word cancer refers to diseases in which certain cells in the body become abnormal and grow without control.
 In this case, the abnormal cells are white blood cells and their precursors.
 Leukemia cells do not function normally and cannot do what normal white blood cells do, such as fight infections.
 In addition to the abnormal cells in the blood, other, normal elements such as platelets and red cells may be decreased, leading to anemia and clotting problems.

 |Copyright © Nucleus Medical Media, Inc.|

 The most common types of leukemia are:

-Acute Lymphocytic Leukemia (ALL) —The cancer begins in immature lymphocytic blood cells and progresses very quickly.
+Acute lymphoblastic leukemia (ALL) —The cancer begins in immature lymphocytic blood cells and progresses very quickly.
 This is the most common type of leukemia in young children.
 It also occurs in adults, especially those over age 65.
-This cancer is sometimes called acute lymphoblastic leukemia or acute lymphoid anemia.
+This cancer is sometimes called acute lymphocytic leukemia or acute lymphoid anemia.

-Chronic Lymphocytic Leukemia (CLL) —This cancer, also known as chronic lymphoid leukemia, begins in more mature lymphocytic blood cells and progresses gradually, often taking years to develop to the stage that the patient has symptoms other than a change in the number of white cells in his blood count.
+Chronic lymphocytic leukemia (CLL)—This cancer, also known as chronic lymphoid leukemia, begins in more mature lymphocytic blood cells and progresses gradually, often taking years to develop to the stage that the patient has symptoms other than a change in the number of white cells in their blood count.
 This type most often occurs in adults over age 55.
 It sometimes occurs in younger adults, but rarely occurs in children.

 Erythroleukemia —This is a cancer of the cells that produce red cells and is extremely uncommon.
-Erythroleukemia may also be called di Guglielmo syndrome, after the physician who first described it.
+Erythroleukemia may also be called di Guglielmo syndrome, after the doctor who first described it.